jeremycherfas/user/pages/03.blog/2019-10-13-1/listen.md

 ---
-title: "Listened to: WS More or Less: Does San Francisco have more rough sleepers than Britain?"
+title: "&#127911; WS More or Less: Does San Francisco have more rough sleepers than Britain?"
 published: true
 date: 13-10-2019 08:52
 taxonomy: